 The primary objectives of our investment activities are to preserve principal, provide liquidity, and maximize income without significantly increasing risk.
 Some of the securities we invest in are subject to interest risk.
 To minimize this risk, we maintain our portfolio of cash, cash equivalents, and short-term investments in a variety of securities, including commercial paper, money market funds, U.S. government and agency securities, and corporate debt securities.
-Due to the short duration and conservative nature of our investment portfolio, a movement of 10% in market interest rates would not have a material impact on our operating results and the total value of the portfolio over the next fiscal year.
-If overall interest rates had fallen by 10% during the first quarter of fiscal 2013, the effect on our interest income would not have been material assuming consistent investment levels.
+Due to the short duration and conservative nature of our investment portfolio, a movement of 10% in market interest rates would not have a material impact on our operating results and the total value of the portfolio.
+The effect of an immediate 10% change in interest rates at January 31, 2013, would not have been material to our financial statements assuming consistent investment levels.